-If you are either strolling through the Sunday walking street, having a cup of coffee at a historical cafe, discovering secret temples, or visiting local markets, then this 2026 guide will be your help in planning your visit, knowing what to look at, and getting the best out of your time in Phuket Old Town.
+Whether you’re strolling through the Sunday Walking Street, having a cup of coffee at a historical cafe, discovering secret temples, or visiting local markets, this 2026 guide will be your help in planning your visit, knowing what to look at, and getting the best out of your time in Phuket Old Town.

-Interesting Fact: The historical architecture of Phuket Old Town is composed of the one and only Sino-Portuguese architectural style, which is a unique fusion — combining Chinese construction styles with European decorative elements — a legacy of the island’s multicultural trade past.
+Interesting Fact: The historical architecture of Phuket Old Town is composed of the only Sino-Portuguese architectural style, which is a unique fusion — combining Chinese construction styles with European decorative elements — a legacy of the island’s multicultural trade past.

 Tip depending on the season: Old Town is a pleasure to visit at any time of the year; however, Sunday evenings — when the famous walking street market is open — are the best time to experience the most vibrant cultural atmosphere and the best street food tasting.